Mostafa-ashraf19/TourchPIP/README.md

     <p align="center"> dLoader = DataLoader(FMNIST,batchsize=500,shuffling=True,normalization={'Transform':True}) </p>

-    - After pre-processing the data the user need to build his neural network by creating the dense layers he needs and within he can select (the number of inputs , number of neurons, the desired activation function)
+    - After preprocessing the data the user need to build his neural network by creating the dense layers he needs which within he can select (the number of inputs , number of neurons in each layer, the desired activation function) and the desired optimiser
+    - Once the user is done with loading the data and building his neural network what's left to do is to start training his model.
+This is done by selecting the number of the iterations then feeding the model with the data we got from the data loader and calculate the loss.

     <p align="center">
     <img width = "460" src ="https://github.com/Mostafa-ashraf19/DL_framework-/blob/master/Images/Mnist_test_example.png " >